Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 However, if you have children together, you will need to supply the birth certificate for your child or children as one of the required documents to get married in Denmark.

-The Danish Agency of Family Law doesn’t usually ask for a Single Status Certificate before they’ll let you get married in Denmark, but they can ask for a Single Status Certificate if they think this is necessary.
+The Danish Agency of Family Law doesn’t usually ask for a Single Status Certificate before they’ll let you get married in Denmark.
+However, they can sometimes ask for a Single Status Certificate, if this is necessary, in combination with your divorce papers to show that the divorce has become final.

 A Single Status Certificate or is known by various different names depending on the country issuing it; in Denmark, it’s called a “Civilstandsattest” (Single Status Certificate); in the UK it is a Certificate of No Impediment, and in Germany, it is called a Ledigkeitsbescheinigung.